June 17th 2021

 What to do if your male co-worker is earning more than you

-Equal Pay Day: as a result of the gender pay gap, women will effectively be working free from now until the end of the year according to campaigners.
+Because the gender pay gap is real.
 We asked a career coach for her 5-point action plan when it comes to broaching the subject of equal pay

 If you’ve just found out that your male co-worker is earning a higher salary than you, is there anything you can do about it?
 In a nutshell, yes.

 Worried about rocking the boat, the temptation to keep quiet and carry on as normal can seem like a much easier option.
 In the short-term, arguably yes.
 However, staying in a job where you feel that your efforts aren’t being appreciated on the same scale as a colleague’s can prove to be incredibly de-motivating, doing your long-term career prospects more harm than good.
 Resentment of your co-worker’s better pay package could also take its toll on your working relationship, leading to a toxic work environment not just for you, but for your team also.

 In order to ensure that you’re equipped with the tools you need to handle this frustrating situation civilly, cleverly and amicably, we asked Career Coach and Get The Gloss Expert Anna Percy-Davis for her 5-point action plan and career advice regarding how to ask for a pay rise and addressing gender inequality in the workplace in the most professional way possible.